Table of content

 quipteams

-The pricing model is straightforward—pay only for what you use, when you use it.
-No platform fees, no subscription tiers, no monthly minimums.
+The pricing model is pay per use: you pay only for actual services performed.
+Each device delivered, each retrieval completed, each month of storage used.
+No platform fees, no subscription tiers, and no minimums.
 You get itemized quotes that break down exactly what you're paying for: the device itself, delivery costs, and any additional services you need.
 Your costs scale naturally with your hiring activity.

 HRIS integrations automate the workflow.
+Zero-touch deployment ensures devices arrive pre-configured and ready to use, with no IT involvement required on the employee's end.
 When your HR system shows a new hire, quipteams triggers the device order automatically.
 When someone leaves, retrieval starts without manual coordination.
-This reduces the time IT and People teams spend managing device logistics, letting them focus on higher-value work.
+The platform provides real-time asset tracking across all coverage areas, reducing the time IT and People teams spend managing device logistics and letting them focus on higher-value work.

 Firstbase